New Insights into Cutting-Edge Technology

 Share your Research in Wilsede

-All participants just returned home from the inspiring 32nd Kind-Philipp-Meeting for Research in Pediatric hematology and oncology in Wilsede, Germany.
-We saw exciting and scientifically sophisticated presentations, had interesting and fruitful discussion and enjoyed the nice scenery of the Lüneburger Heide with good weather.
+looking back on the 32nd Kind-Philipp-Meeting for Research in Pediatric hematology and oncology in Wilsede, we saw exciting and scientifically sophisticated presentations, interesting and fruitful discussion and we enjoyed the nice scenery of the Lüneburger Heide with good weather.

 After the meeting is before the next meeting.
 Here you find information and updates on the upcoming 33rd Kind-Philipp-Meeting for Research in Pediatric hematology and oncology, which will take place from Wednesday, June 3th until Saturday June 6th, 2020.
 We look forward to seeing you all again.